Frank1234/ViewModelNavigationCompose/README.md

 # Compose Navigation triggered from ViewModel

-An example app build with Jetpack Compose in which navigation is triggered from the ViewModel.
+An example app build with Jetpack Compose in which navigation is triggered from the `ViewModel`.

-This example abstracts away navigation logic to centralized classes.
+This example abstracts away most navigation logic from the `View` and `ViewModel`.
 This example uses **state** to navigate, but one could use events if prefered.

 ## Alternatives